Routing SMS by selecting mobile networks

 Let's get started by defining the most important definitions needed to understand multiple mobile network connections and SMS routing.

 What is an SMS message: An SMS message is a sort text or binary message that goes through your system.
 It carries 140 bytes of useful data.
-It can carry 160 gsm (latin) characters, which are 7 bit long, 70 unicode characters which are 16 bit long, or 140 bytes of binary data.
-Long text messages (longer then 160 characters) are split into multiple SMS in order to carry the long text over the network.
+It can carry 160 gsm (Latin) characters, which are 7 bit long, 70 unicode characters which are 16 bit long, or 140 bytes of binary data.
+Long text messages (longer than 160 characters) are split into multiple SMS in order to carry the long text over the network.
 This technology is called segmentation and reassembly (SAR).
 The sender mobile phone segments the long text and sends it over the network using multiple SMS messages, and the recipient waits for all message segments to arrive and assembles them.
 When you are working with SMS routing you route standalone short messages (or message segments of multipart SM).
 When a multipart message goes through the system, each part is routed individually.

 What is an SMS connection: A connection is an interface for an SMS message to either come into the system or to go out from the system.
-For example you can setup an SMPP client "connection" to connect to a mobile network operator.
+For example, you can setup an SMPP client "connection" to connect to a mobile network operator.
 In this case you can send messages and receive messages through this connection to and from the mobile network.
 Another example would be a database.
 You can setup a database with two database tables to send and receive SMS messages.
 In this case you would add a database "connection" to your system.

 What is an SMS route: A route takes a message from one connection and passes it to another connection.
-For example you can setup a route to take a message from the database connection and to pass it to an SMPP client connection.
+For example, you can setup a route to take a message from the database connection and to pass it to an SMPP client connection.
 Routes can also be used to modify a message on the fly (e.g. replace the message text to something else or to change the sender or recipient phone numbers.

 What is an SMS routing table: A routing table contains a list of routes.
 When an SMS message comes in from a connection, the routing table is used.
 The system checks the first route and if it matches the sms message, it will use it to select the destination connection.
 If the incoming sms does not match the first route, it tries to use the second route, then the third and so on.
 Routing stops when a route matches the incoming sms.